-- 1. Each team has to give a presentation/demo to the Internal Panel and External examiner and they will be jointly evaluated by a team of Internal and External Examiners approved by the Head of the department . - 2.
-Each team will prepare a report that will summarize the results of the literature survey and the project proposal.
+- 1. Each team has to give a presentation/demo to the Internal Panel and External examiner. - 2.
+Each team will prepare a report that will summarize the results of the literature survey and implementation and coding as project proposal in SEM VII.
 The list of papers surveyed must be clearly documented. - 3.
-Oral exams will be conducted on project B done by the students.
+Each group will be jointly evaluated by a team of Internal and External Examiners approved by the University of Mumbai. - 4.
+Oral exams will be conducted on the project done by the students.